GuidanceMantras/GuidanceMantras/README.md

 A simple repo for providing guidances for all the kids, adults and parents in India

 # My Thoughts
-- This web page is only for providing my expierence to other people.
+- This web page is only for providing my expierence and knowledge to other people.
 I am not responsible for your any decisions/your any actions in your life based on this web page informations.
 - I am not recommending any application for money here as well.
 ###### Please read this page once in a week, please also make your kids to read this page once in a week.
 ### Please do share this web page with anyone, anybody can benefit from all this informations.